CBA 1 Information & Guide

 Important: We strongly discourage students from using any of the examples above and instead recommend creating their own mathematical investigation based on their own interests!

 What format do I write my CBA in?

 It can “be presented in a wide range of formats.”, including a written report, a poster etc.

 On the next page, we provide a FREE template for those students who wish to present their CBA in the form of a written report.

 2) Above expectations

 How is my grade determined?

-This will depend on how well you do in each section of the statistical enquiry cycle discussed earlier.
+This is determined by how well you do in each section of the problem-solving cycle discussed earlier.

 Do I have to type up my report?